gpetters94/Shades-of-gray-theme/README.md

 rm -rf README.md LICENSE .git
 sudo cp -r * /usr/share/themes/
 ```
 Existing installations of Shades-of-gray are overwritten by the last command.
-If Shades-of-gray was previously installed using your distribution's package management, the package should be uninstalled first.
+If Shades-of-gray was previously installed using your distribution‘s package management, the package should be uninstalled first.

 ### Manual Installation

 Copy the chosen theme folders either for personal use into directory `~/.themes/` or for common use into `/usr/share/themes/`.

-### Gadgets
+## Gadgets

 Each theme folder contains an `app-gadgets` directory with additional theme files for Thunderbird, Firefox and Inkspape.

-#### Thunderbird
+### Thunderbird

 The folder `assets` and the file `userChrome.css` in folder `Thunderbird-Shades-of-gray` contain a Thunderbird theme adapted to Shades of gray.
 Copy both to this location:
 ```
 ~/.thunderbird/<name-of-your-profile>/chrome/assets